Away colours

+American football

 National Football League

-In the National Football League (NFL), most teams often wear their "official team colour" at home, with the road team wearing white in most cases.
+In the National Football League (NFL), most teams often wear their "official team colour" at home, with the road team being assigned to wear white in most cases.
 White road uniforms gained prominence with the rise of television in the 1950s.
 A "white vs. colour" game was easier to follow in the black-and-white television era.
 According to Phil Hecken of uni-watch.com, "colour vs. colour" games were actually the norm until the mid-1950s.
 Even long after the advent of colour television, the use of white jerseys has remained in almost every game.

 The NFL's current rules require that a team's home uniforms must be "either white or official team colour" throughout the season, "and visiting clubs must wear the opposite".
 If a team insists on wearing its home uniforms on the road, the NFL Commissioner must judge on whether their uniforms are "of sufficient contrast" with those of their opponents.
 The road team may instead wear a third jersey, such as the Seattle Seahawks' "Wolf Grey" alternate.